kahnos/bite-track/docs/articles/the-beginning.md

 - `vite`                => used by the web app

 TypeScript is a JavaScript exception used for static type checking.
 It provides additional syntax for defining types or interfaces and mostly helps you avoid runtime errors.

-### `@bite-track/jest-presets`

-Jest is a delightful JavaScript Testing Framework with a focus on simplicity, and a massive ecosystem.
-It works with any project, and it's used to test JavaScript code.
-This package provides two sample Jest configurations:

-- `node`                => used by the API
-- `browser`             => used by the web app

 ### `@bite-track/ui`